Taking The Ferry From Italy To Tunisia – Don’t Do What I Did!

-Taking The Ferry From Italy To Tunisia – What Can I Recommend?
+Taking The Ferry From Italy To Tunisia – What Happened?

 This included an overnight stay in Wigan for a friends wedding, and a Rap concert the night before this in London.
 I was really dreading it.
 Especially travelling 180 miles away from where I live to Wigan (just 2 days before), and on top of this my plane I had to get was at 9.00AM from Gatwick airport (not close at all).

 I think just the thought of getting caught up with my eBay orders before my early morning train was very stressful.
 Getting my bag packed as well was more hassle on top of this.
-So, It was relief just to actually get the train and even more so to actually get on my flight to Rome.
+To actually get the train and to finally get on my flight to Rome was for me a huge weight off my shoulders.

-I can’t believe it all really because I had been drinking quite a bit prior to leaving – I was out drinking almost every day before this.
-It was kind of like my way of dealing with it all (I think) but maybe that is just a lame excuse.
+I mean I really couldn’t believe all the madness that went on prior to leaving – I was out drinking almost every day of the week before this.
+It was kind of like my way of dealing with it all (I think).
+It was like I just purposely wanted to make things harder for myself.

 A couple girls I talk to I told about all the early mornings and everything involved with my travel plans.
-I think I must have hurt their brains telling them as neither responded to my last messages – and actually thinking about it all – It has all been pretty mad from the get-go, and it has hurt my brain as well lol
+I think I must have hurt their brains telling them as neither responded to my last messages I sent – and actually thinking about it all – It was all pretty mad from the get-go, and it hurt my brain just having to make this all actually happen.

 Taking The Ferry From Italy To Tunisia – My Story

 It was my younger sister who was the one that originally planned to come to Tunisia.
 Her partner booked an all inclusive holiday here for her, himself, my 2 nephews, my nephews girlfriend and my 2 nieces.
-He said at the time that if I got the money together and I booked myself then I could come as well but he was drunk so I know he might not have fully meant it.
+He said at the time that if I got the money together and I could afford it then I could come as well.

-This was months before I ever booked my own travel and accommodation.
+This was months before I ever booked my own travel and accommodation, and really before I ever actually decided I would try and make my own way here.

 Although, at the time I felt quite rejected by this.
 It made me feel like things that I’ve had to deal with in the past were starting to rear their ugly head again.
 Part of me just wanted to make a stand and just find out the details and make my own arrangements just to prove a point.

-It was something I was conflicted over still.
 I’m not sure if there ever was a point that I gave up on the idea.
-I was looking at flights before but I didn’t want to upset my sister.
+I was looking at flights as soon as I heard about this.

 What Persuaded Me To Go Ahead With This Idea

 He sent me a link over Facebook Messenger from Booking.com for a place called Riadh Palms Resort and Spa.
-I didn’t think too much of it right there and then but just days after I finished the edit on my dream meaning blog post.
-It was quite eerie because when I see this name again I was sure it was the same place.
+I didn’t think too much about it right there and then but just days after I decided to revise my “airport dream meaning blog post”.

 It was like I predicted the future.
 After this it really made me think this was a sign and I should proceed with booking right away.
-I can’t remember how this all come together.
-It would have been affordable enough to fly from the UK to Tunisia I see before.
-Although, this was to Monastir not Tunis, and when I looked again it wasn’t really cheap at all.
+I curiously I think was looking at if I could go from Malta to Tunisia by ferry I think a few weeks before when I see that you could get to Tunis from Italy.

 *Note: my sisters holiday to Tunisia was actually cancelled, and I ended up going on my own.
 Her flights were cancelled and then the hotel was not able to book her in with new dates.